Michaelmas Term 2021 Update:

 - Keep windows open to improve ventilation.

 - Take all of your belongings with you when you’ve finished working for the day and do not leave anything on the desks overnight.
 This will help the Scouts when they do the morning cleaning.
+Library staff will clear anything left on the desks each morning at around 9.00am.
+If you start working early and take a break for breakfast, please leave us a note so that we do not move your things.

 Browsing, borrowing and returning books